Early Life and Education

-Cho Hyun-joon was born in Seoul, South Korea, on January 16, 1968.
-He is the eldest son of Cho Seok-rae, the former chairman of Hyosung Group, and the grandson of Cho Hong-je, the founder of the Hyosung Group.
-Cho studied abroad after middle school and attended St. Paul's School in the U.S. He later graduated from Yale University with a degree in political science and earned a master's degree in political science from Keio University in Japan.
+Cho Hyun-joon was born on January 16, 1968, in Seoul, South Korea.
+He is the eldest son of Cho Seok-rae, the former chairman of Hyosung Group.
+He graduated from St. Paul's School in the United States, followed by a Bachelor of Arts in political science from Yale University in 1991.
+He continued his education in Japan, earning a Master of Arts in political science from Keio University in 1996.

 Key Business Strategies